SSL Certificates FAQ

 Companies that issue digital certificates such as GeoTrust provide consumers with confidence that the companies they secure are who they claim to be.

-There are different levels of documentation which a corporation will need to provide depending on the type of certificate they wish to purchase – from proof of domain ownership to letters of incorporation.
+There are different levels of documentation that a corporation will need to provide depending on the type of certificate they wish to purchase – from proof of domain ownership to letters of incorporation.

 Before deciding on what certificate to purchase, please strongly consider the types of validation methods that are required to secure a certificate.